5aradise/SelfAssessment/Skills/Go.md

   - Channels: 🖐️ used
   - Buffered channels: 🖐️ used
   - Range: 🖐️ used
-  - Close channel: 🎓 known
+  - Close channel: 🖐️ used
   - Select: 🎓 known
   - Mutex: 🖐️ used
   - Atomic: 👂 heard